Britain’s new prince is named Louis Arthur Charles - Red Deer Advocate

 “Louis Arthur Charles, you were named after three iconic Weasleys,” the company tweeted.

-A baby camel born at England’s Blackpool Zoo on the same day as Louis has been named in his honour.
+England’s Blackpool Zoo announced that a baby Bactrian camel born on the same day as Louis has been named in his honour.

-A tiny, double humped Bactrian camel calf, born on Monday morning, has now been named in honour of the new Prince Louis!!” the zoo tweeted.

 Former One Direction star Louis Tomlinson — a noted devotee of the Adidas brand — tweeted: “Young Louis welcome to the world.
 I’ll take you under my wing lad.
 The Adidas tracksuit is in the post!”